-Existing Visio diagrams can be imported directly into BusinessOptix – but the quality of these diagrams can vary widely, not only from one organisation or department to another but from one individual diagram to another.
+Existing Visio diagrams can be imported directly into BusinessOptix – but the quality of these diagrams can vary widely, not only from one organization or department to another but from one individual diagram to another.

 Always import to a staging area (such as Draft Maps) in the Shared folder, and perform an initial review of the imported content.
 Once the imported models can be matched with the planned Shared folder structure – which may require moving processes from one model to another, or splitting up some and joining together other processes – start moving models into the target areas.

-DO mirror your organisational structure
+DO mirror your organizational structure